-OTT stands for Over-The-Top and this name came about historically to refer to streaming media (audio and video) over the internet connection provided by cable providers – i.e., video over the internet in addition to cable television provided by the same cable operator.
+OTT stands for Over-The-Top and refers to streaming media (audio and video) over the internet connection provided by cable providers – i.e., video over the internet in addition to cable television provided by the same cable operator.

 In the US, cable companies like AT&T and Comcast deliver traditional linear TV content via cable to the households and also provide internet access via the same cable.
 So you have a single cable that provides the customer with television service and internet.